-To get going on your own real-life aquatic animal encounter, read on to discover the best places to spot these mighty mammals this winter.
+To get going on your real-life aquatic animal encounter, read on to discover the best places to spot these gentle giants this winter.

 When: December through April

 Pondering which Hawaiian island is the best for whale watching or when to catch whale season in Honolulu?
 Let us break it down for you.
 Like so many tourists, humpback whales flock to Hawaii to breed and birth their young in the wintertime.